 Salary including fringe benefit for undergraduate or graduate student(s) assisting in course transformation and assessment efforts.
 Note that undergraduate students who assist in course transform and assessment efforts (e.g., as Undergraduate Teaching Assistants) can be given course credit instead of being paid.

-Any request for summer salary including fringe benefits for faculty developing instructional material including assessment tools for the transformed course should be discussed with the dB-SERC director prior to submission of the proposal.
+Summer salary including fringe benefits for faculty developing instructional material including assessment tools for the transformed course.

 Technology and equipment needs, e.g., from the University Center for Teaching and Learning (UCTL) or to be purchased